 Countless reports are confirming Galaxy S7 and Galaxy S7 WiFi problems, including Gmail sync issues over WiFi.
 Owners have mentioned slow WiFi performance, drops, or speeds so slow they can’t even load a website or Facebook unless they turn off WiFi.

 To make matters worse, a few users are claiming that if Bluetooth is on (but not connected to anything) it’s interfering with WiFi and slowing internet speeds as well.

-That said, if you’re still experiencing Galaxy S7 WiFi problems it’s always a good idea to reset the home router or modem.
+That said, if you’re still experiencing Galaxy S7 WiFi problems it’s always a good idea to reset any home routers or modem.
 Another option is to head into settings > connections > WiFi and forget your wireless network.
 Then reconnect, put in the password, and it should be better.
-Try turning off Bluetooth to improve WiFi until the over the air updates arrives for more owners.

 Slow Performance (Briefing)

 Out of the box the Galaxy S7 and Galaxy S7 Edge have something called “Briefing” when you swipe left on the homescreen.
 This is a news app that curates info from multiple news sources all to one place.
 It’s a nice little option, but very laggy and something I disable on every single Samsung device I own.